Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Instructions

-• In a medium bowl, stir together the flour, oats, brown sugar, baking soda, and salt.
+• Add the flour, oats, melted butter, brown sugar, vanilla, baking soda and kosher salt.
+Stir until just combined.

 Notes